 Dongsavath Youth and Children Development Center, Vientiane

-The rural areas of Vientiane Capital have suffered a great deal from both external and internal conflicts.
-These lead to a number of social problems including dropping out of school, drug abuse and neglected children.
-In urban settings, negative impacts of “westernization” have a greater effect on poorer families.
+The rural areas of Vientiane Capital in Laos have suffered greatly from external and internal conflicts.
+These lead to a number of social problems, including dropping out of school, drug abuse, and neglected children.
+In urban settings, the negative impacts of “Westernization” have a greater effect on poorer families.

 The influence of neighboring countries, TV, and other forms of media alter new perceptions of happiness.
-Young people are becoming more materialistic and bored by their “old life”.
-Therefore, they feel attracted by illegal behaviors such as drug and alcohol abuse, and increased crime or violence.
-Of the most common problems faced by them is poverty, leading to poor healthcare, nutrition and education.
-Currently, around 20% of the Laotian children are out of school[1].
+Young people are becoming more materialistic and bored by their “old life.”
+Therefore, they feel attracted by illegal behaviors such as drug and alcohol abuse and crime or violence.
+The most common problem faced is poverty, leading to poor healthcare, nutrition, and education.
+Around 20% of Laotian children are not in school[1].

 Particularly at home, violence against women and children is still a common matter.
-It is seen as a private affair, like in many countries around the world, where the way a parent disciplines his/her own child falls within the parent’s right of “education”.
-On that account, cases of abuse, neglect and exploitation are normally not being reported and closemouthed.
+It is seen as a private affair, like in many countries around the world, where the way a parent disciplines his/her child falls within the parent’s right to “educate.”
+On that account, cases of abuse, neglect, and exploitation are normally not being reported and are kept quiet.
 One reason for this is the strong obedience of Lao children to their parents.
-However statistics reveal that 74 % of all children experienced violent discipline[2].
+However, statistics reveal that 74% of all children have experienced violent discipline[2].

-The use of corporal punishment in schools is still common in the Lao PDR (it is not yet prohibited by the law in Laos).
-Factors contributing this fact include cultural attitudes which condone hitting children as the most effective way of disciplining them, coupled with the lack of training for teachers in alternative ways to manage children without resorting to this way of punishment.
+The use of corporal punishment in schools is still common in the Lao PDR (the law in Laos does not prohibit it).
+Factors contributing to this include cultural attitudes that condone hitting children as the most effective way of disciplining them, coupled with the lack of training for teachers in alternative ways to manage children without resorting to this way of punishment.

-The numbers of children getting roped into sexual exploitation and prostitution is rising hand in hand with increased human trafficking, with the primary destination to Thailand.
-The majority of the trafficking victims are girls with an age between twelve and eighteen.
-Roughly one third of them are believed to end up in prostitution.
+The number of children facing sexual exploitation and prostitution is rising with the rate of increased human trafficking.
+The primary destination is Thailand.
+The majority of the trafficking victims are girls aged between twelve and eighteen.
+Roughly one-third of them are believed to end up in prostitution.

-DCYDA has ever since its founding tried to help children develop to their full potential and protect them from any harm.
-We run children development centers at four public primary schools in the Vientiane Capital area where students can gain life-skills find advice in form of contact persons or get any further assistance they need.
-We cooperate with the attached primary schools, to ensure for example the banning of corporal punishment.
+Ever since its founding, Dongsavath Youth and Children Development Center (DCYDA) has tried to help children develop to their full potential and protect them from harm.
+They run child development centers at four public primary schools in the Vientiane Capital area where students can gain life skills, find advice through contact persons, or get any assistance they need.
+DCYDA cooperates with the primary schools to ensure, for example, banning corporal punishment.
 All this is run mainly by local volunteers who put a lot of time and commitment into the association.

-The key element of the project is the promotion of child rights through after school activity at three child development centers (Dongsavath School, Donkoi School, Nahay School, Udomphone School) in the Vientiane Capital Area.
-We plan to visit each school twice holding workshops for students.
-However prior to that, we train the volunteers from children development center and teachers from ten schools so that they are able to assist in the workshops.
+The key element of the project is promoting child rights through after-school activities at three child development centers (Dongsavath School, Donkoi School, Nahay School, and Udomphone School) in the Vientiane Capital Area.
+DCYDA visits each school, holding workshops for students.
+Before that, they trained volunteers from the child development center and teachers from ten schools to assist in the workshops.

-After this training is done, we will visit the schools.
-Our first step will be disseminating information about the four core elements of child rights:
+After this training is done, they visit the schools.
+The first step is disseminating information about the four core elements of child rights:

 • Right to Life